Characters Introduced in Backstroke of the West

 The / Drop / Master Pulling Augustine

-A big who has been hating Allah Gold for quite some time.
-He tries to kill Ratio The Tile and sacrifice Allah to Speaker D, but is himself defeated and executed by Gold.
+A psychotic Big who harbors a burning hatred for Allah Gold.
+He tries to kill Ratio Tile and Allah as a tribute to Speaker D, but is himself defeated and executed by Gold.

 - But for Me, It Was Tuesday: Inverted.
 He says that he "has been hating" Allah Gold since their previous encounter, (in the previous movie in the real series), even though he spent most of that encounter fighting with Ratio Tile and then Vanquish Is.